aerospike/kubernetes-operator/docs/Cluster-configuration-settings.md

 ## Rack Config

 Configures the operator to deploy a rack-aware Aerospike cluster.
-Pods will be deployed in given racks based on the given configuration.
+Pods are deployed in given racks based on the given configuration.

 | Field                                                       | Required | Type               | Default | Description                                                          |
 | ----------------------------------------------------------- | -------- | ------------------ | ------- | -------------------------------------------------------------------- |